 Xiao Yan -- Connivance Could Bring an Outstanding King A Tragic Ending

 Xiao Yan (464 -- 549) was born into a noble family, very handsome and talented.
-His achievements with regard to literature, poetry, music, painting, calligraphy and chess were all extraordinary in the history of China.
+His achievements concerning literature, poetry, music, painting, calligraphy, and chess were all extraordinary in the history of China.

 He had assisted two ministers to initiate coups to get the throne, then served in the army and made contributions to his new kings.